Best Argos Black Friday deals 2020 from toys to homewares and beauty

 Argos’ TVs, laptops and mobile phones deals

-Argos have already confirmed themselves that they’ll be offering great deals on flat screens, mobile phones, Smart TVs and 4K quality televisions in the Black Friday sale.
+The retailer have already confirmed themselves that the best Argos Black Friday deals will be happening this year on flat screens, mobile phones, Smart TVs and 4K quality televisions in the Black Friday sale.
 Along with this, the deals on laptops and gaming products also extend to speakers, mics and controllers.
 With same-day delivery available on all of these items, plus a seemingly endless choice of selection, you’re certainly going to be spoilt for choice when the sales finally hit.

 Last year, the Panasonic 49 Inch TX-49GS352B Smart Full HD LED TV was reduced from £349 to £279, saving customer a nice £70.
 While those looking for a SIM-free Samsung Galaxy S10 with 128 GB would have walked away with one for £100 less than the standard retail price.
 But the best deals, we’ve got to admit, definitely came in on the laptops as shoppers got almost an average of £100 off major brands like HP, ASUS and Lenovo.
 Our favourite of the lot was the Lenovo IdeaPad S340 which was reduced by just under £150, bringing the £499.99 original price right down to £349.99.
 There’s no denying that when it comes to television, laptop and mobile phone deals, Argos is certainly looking like one the best places to be…